OpenAI: Acquisitions

 In March 2025, OpenAI reached a deal with CoreWeave to acquire $350 million worth of CoreWeave shares and access to AI infrastructure, in return for $11.9 billion paid over five years.
 Microsoft was already CoreWeave's biggest customer in 2024.
-Alongside their other business dealings, OpenAI and Microsoft were renegotiating the terms of their partnership to facilitate a potential future initial public offering by OpenAI, while ensuring Microsoft's continued access to advanced AI models.

-On May 21, OpenAI announced the $6.5 billion acquisition of io, an AI hardware start-up founded by former Apple designer Jony Ive in 2024.
+Alongside their other business dealings, OpenAI and Microsoft were renegotiating the terms of their partnership to facilitate a potential future IPO by OpenAI, while ensuring Microsoft's continued access to advanced AI models.
+On May 21, 2025 OpenAI announced the $6.5 billion acquisition of io, an AI hardware start-up founded by former Apple designer Jony Ive in 2024.

 In September 2025, OpenAI agreed to acquire the product testing startup Statsig for $1.1 billion in an all-stock deal and appointed Statsig's founding CEO Vijaye Raji as OpenAI's chief technology officer of applications.
 The company also announced development of an AI-driven hiring service designed to rival LinkedIn.
 OpenAI acquired personal finance app Roi in October 2025.
+In October 2025, OpenAI acquired Software Applications Incorporated, the developer of Sky, a macOS-based natural language interface designed to operate across desktop applications.
+The Sky team joined OpenAI, and the company announced plans to integrate Sky's capabilities into ChatGPT.
+In December 2025, it was announced OpenAI had agreed to acquire Neptune, an AI tooling startup that helps companies track and manage model training, for an undisclosed amount.

+In January 2026, it was announced OpenAI had acquired healthcare technology startup Torch for approximately $60 million.
+The acquisition followed the launch of OpenAI's ChatGPT Health product and was intended to strengthen the company's medical data and healthcare artificial intelligence capabilities.
+OpenAI acquired Python tool developer Astral in March 2026.

+In April 2026, the company acquired TBPN, a media company in California, for an undisclosed sum.

 Corporate partnerships

+Computing

+In 2024, OpenAI began collaborating with Broadcom to design a custom AI chip capable of both training and inference, targeted for mass production in 2026 and to be manufactured by TSMC on a 3 nm process node.
+This initiative intended to reduce OpenAI's dependence on Nvidia GPUs, which are costly and face high demand in the market.
+On June 24, 2026, OpenAI announced its new chip called Jalapeño, created in collaboration with Broadcom.
+The company plans to start rolling it out by the end of 2026.

+In June 2025, OpenAI began renting Google Cloud's Tensor Processing Units (TPUs) to support ChatGPT and related services, marking its first meaningful use of non‑Nvidia AI chips.
+In September, OpenAI signed a contract with Oracle to purchase $300 billion in computing power over the next five years.
+OpenAI and Nvidia then announced a potential deployment of at least 10 gigawatts of Nvidia systems and a $100 billion investment from Nvidia in OpenAI.
+However the plan was first scaled back, and in August 2026 amended to lease an 8GW data center in Pike County, Ohio owned by SB Energy.
+Nvidia will provide $105 billion as a financial backstop.